M-HT/SR/games/X-Com - Ufo Defense/release/macos/readme-MacOS.txt

 The game can play General MIDI music (Windows and DOS game versions) or Adlib/MT-32 music (DOS game version).
 The General MIDI music can be played using one of following libraries:
-NativeWindows, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer
+CoreMIDI, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer

-NativeWindows is the default library, others can be selected in the configuration file.
+libADLMIDI is the default library, others can be selected in the configuration file.
-NativeWindows and libADLMIDI don't require additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
+CoreMIDI can use hardware or software synth. libADLMIDI requires no additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
 General MIDI music can be played using AWE32 emulator (DOS game version).
-Music can be played on MT-32 synth using NativeWindows (MT-32 music in DOS game version / General MIDI music in Gold edition).
+Music can be played on MT-32 synth using CoreMIDI (MT-32 music in DOS game version / General MIDI music in Gold edition).

-NativeWindows can use the default synth or it can be selected in the configuration file.
+CoreMIDI can detect usable synth automatically or it can be selected in the configuration file.

-GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in C:\TIMIDITY\timidity.cfg EawPats is a good sounding set of patches.
+GUS patches can be installed anywhere, but the file timidity.cfg must be either in SR-Xcom1.app/Contents/Resources directory or in one of these locations:
+ /etc/timidity/timidity.cfg
+ /etc/timidity.cfg
+ /usr/share/timidity/timidity.cfg
+ /usr/local/lib/timidity/timidity.cfg
+EawPats is a good sounding set of patches.

-Soundfont (for BASSMIDI) can be either copied to the game's directory or it can be stored anywhere, but the soundfont location must be written in the configuration file.
+Soundfont (for BASSMIDI) can be either copied to SR-Xcom1.app/Contents/Resources directory or it can be stored anywhere, but the soundfont location must be written in the configuration file.

 Adlib music can be played without additional files.
-MT-32 music can be played using MUNT emulator or ALSA sequencer.
+MT-32 music can be played using MUNT emulator or CoreMIDI.
 MUNT emulator requires Control and PCM roms from MT-32 or CM-32L/LAPC-I.
 AWE32 emulator requires AWE32 rom.